tuskyapp/Tusky/README.md

 - Optimized for all screen sizes
 - Completely open-source - no non-free dependencies like Google services

+## Restrictions

+Tusky will not work for [spinster.xyz](https://spinster.xyz) instance.
+This is not censorship, but rather a choice by this house who will facilitate our services to.

 ### Testing

 The nightly build from master is [available on Google Play](https://play.google.com/store/apps/details?id=com.keylesspalace.tusky.test).